The Flame (Cheap Trick song): Critical reception

-Release
+Commercial performance

 "The Flame" reached number one on the Billboard Hot 100 in July 1988.
-As of 2024, the single is the band's only number one hit.
 The success of the single brought the group out of a years-long commercial slump and back into music industry prominence.
-Lap of Luxury went on to spawn a further two top 40 US hit singles.
+Lap of Luxury went on to spawn a further two top-40 US hit singles.
 "The Flame" also reached number one in Australia and Canada.
-In the UK, it peaked at #77 in July 1988 and a re-issue exclusively in the UK saw the song re-chart at #87 in January 1989.
+In the United Kingdom, it peaked at number 77 in July 1988, and a re-issue saw the song re-chart at number 87 in January 1989.

 Music video

 The song's music video was directed by Jim Yukich and produced by Paul Flattery for FYI Productions.
 It achieved heavy play on MTV.
 In 2020, PopMatters critic Dennis Shin rated the video as one of "20 '80s music videos that have aged terribly" on the basis of the band "not [seeming] to be enjoying themselves" and that their individuality was suppressed to make them look like a typical hair band shooting a video for a power ballad.